+Result Organizer

 This template provides a mechanism for grouping result observations.
 It contains information applicable to all of the contained result observations.
 If any Result Observation within the organizer has a statusCode of "active", the Result Organizer must also have a statusCode of "active."